 Asshole Victim: Some Dethklok fans tend to be real assholes.
 An example is when the fans congregate inside a Dethklok-themed coffee shop.
 Two in particular share stories of how dedicated fans they are.
 One stole his child's entire college fund to pay for a ticket to see Dethklok perform, while the other tried to poison his little sister by forcing her to drink motor oil "until she got sick".
 The Revengencers blow up the coffee shop shortly afterwards, killing the former and irreversibly disfiguring/maiming the latter.

-Battle Butler: Ofdensen again.
-Will kill someone personally if necessary.
+Battle Butler: Offdensen will personally kill someone if he must.

 Skwisgaar: Ands listens, yous the best butler wes ever had so, we no want yous to quit.
-Ofdensen: I'm not a butler.
-Never mind.
+Offdensen: I'm not a butler...never mind.

 Beam Me Up, Scotty!: Dethklok is not the sixth/seventh largest economy in the world, just above Belgium.
 In the first season, "[Dethklok is] now the twelfth largest economy in the world, having just surpassed Belgium", in the second season they are declared the seventh largest economy in the world, in the third season, "[Dethklok is] now the sixth largest economy in the world".
-It can be assumed in the Fourth Season that they are now the World's Top Economy because they send the entire planet's economy spiralling downwards because all copies of their new album were lost/destroyed.
+It can be assumed that they have become the World's Top Economy by Season Four, since they send the entire planet's economy spiralling downwards after all the copies of their new album end up lost/destroyed.

-In Dethkids, he displays his disdain for being the "kid-friendly" band member by speaking in a raspy voice, covering himself with blood, and setting things on fire.
+In "Dethkids", he shows his disdain for being the "kid-friendly" band member by speaking in a raspy voice, covering himself with blood, and setting things on fire.

-Big Beautiful Man: Nathan, apparently.
-According to the Tribunal's chart in "Dethvanity" he's considered the second-most attractive member of the band in-universe, and yet he's referred to as overweight often (and in the same episode he really lets himself go and ends up breaking the hot tub).
+Big Beautiful Man: According to the Tribunal's chart in "Dethvanity", Nathan is considered the second-most attractive member of the band in-universe — even though the show often refers to him (and shows him) as overweight.
+In the same episode, he lets himself go hard and ends up breaking the hot tub.

-Big Damn Heroes: Ofdensen, of all people, shows up at exactly the right time to prevent Dethklok from signing a new contract with a corrupt record executive at the end of Renovationklok.
+Big Damn Heroes: Offdensen, of all people, shows up at exactly the right time to prevent Dethklok from signing a new contract with a corrupt record executive at the end of "Renovationklok".